 Sago agreed, but warned against letting their new creations grow too numerous.
 Zacyn agreed, and the two gods set to work.
 From the sands of the desert and water from the sea they crafted an enormous, limbless body with massive, powerful jaws, and sturdy spines and horns upon its head and neck, far larger than anything they had ever created before.
 They covered its form in large, smooth scales, and gave it eyes that gleamed like jewels.

 They then awakened its mind, but made it less cunning and intelligent, and less ambitious, leaving it largely content to travel the desert, eat, enjoy the occasional company of its own kind, and very rarely, that of other species that might catch its interest for a time.
 They also left it largely bereft of any magic.
-As their new creation disappeared into the desert, the two gods crafted several more, and spread them out across the desert sands.
+As their new creation disappeared into the desert, the two gods crafted several more over the next several hundred years, and spread them out across the desert sands.

 All save for one.
-This one Sago adapted to life in the deep ocean, giving it fins in place of spines, and great gills so it could breathe in the depths of the sea.
+This one Sago adapted to life in the deep ocean after Felnova's creation, giving it fins in place of spines, and great gills so it could breathe in the depths of the sea.
 He changed its scales to match the colors of the waters, and released it into the depths.
 More would follow in the following days and weeks, but not so many that the seas would be overwhelmed by the great creatures.

 Now, many of the ancient ones that still live have grown to enormous sizes, but few indeed have lived for long enough to reach those great sizes.
 Subsequent generations largely lacked the same great size, though it is unknown how large the younger generations might reach.